junxit/us-congress-bills-111/metadata.md

 - 2010-03-12 — Rule H. Res.
 1168 passed House.
 - 2010-03-12 — Rule provides for consideration of H.R.
 3650 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 A specified amendment is in order.
 All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
 The amendment in the nature of a substitute printed in part A of House Report 111-439 shall be considered as adopted.
 - 2010-03-12 — The previous question was ordered pursuant to the rule. (consideration: CR H1374)
+- 2010-03-15 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 318.